slak44/ckompiler/README.md

-If the `ControlFlowVariableRenames` marker in [log4j2.xml][log4j2_xml] is enabled (it is denied logging by default), the variable renamer will print a table outlining some of the steps done during renaming for the variable `x`:
+If the `ControlFlowVariableRenames` marker in [log4j2.xml][log4j2_xml] is enabled (it is denied logging by default), the variable renamer will print a table outlining the steps done during renaming for the variable `x`:
 ```text
 [TRACE] in ControlFlow: BB| x mention   | x.reachingDef
 [TRACE] in ControlFlow: -------------------------------